Skip to main content

 Sketches improve rollup ratios because they allow you to collapse multiple distinct values into the same sketch.
 For example, if you have two rows that are identical except for a user ID (perhaps two users did the same action at the same time), storing them in a count-distinct sketch instead of as-is means you can store the data in one row instead of two.
 You won't be able to retrieve the user IDs or compute exact distinct counts, but you'll still be able to compute approximate distinct counts, and you'll reduce your storage footprint.

 Sketches reduce memory footprint at query time because they limit the amount of data that needs to be shuffled between servers.
-For example, in a quantile computation, instead of needing to send all data points to a central location so they can be sorted and the quantile can be computed, Druid instead only needs to send a sketch of the points.
+For example, in a quantile computation, instead of needing to send all data points to a central location so that they can be sorted and the quantile can be computed, Druid instead only needs to send a sketch of the points.
 This can reduce data transfer needs to mere kilobytes.

 For details about the sketches available in Druid, see the approximate aggregators page.